The Southern Style House Plan: Warm, Comfortable, Timeless… And Perfect for Today’s Living

 Influenced by European styles and designs from different eras, Southern homes are historically two story structures, sometimes adorned with dormers.
 They are spacious, formal, grand, and airy, with evenly spaced windows, pillars, brick columns, and balconies that create elegant lines and symmetrical balance.

-The most famous Southern plantation is the fictional “Tara” from Gone with the Wind, which was an exterior façade constructed on the lot of RKO Studios.
-Imagine Scarlett O’Hara sashaying down this grand staircase into the ballroom for a formal event.
+Perhaps the most famous Southern plantation is the fictional “Tara” from Gone with the Wind, which was an exterior façade constructed on the lot of RKO Studios.
+Imagine Scarlett O’Hara sashaying down a grand staircase into a ballroom for a formal event.

 Why The Southern Style is Still Popular Today